 2. Bran Castle, Transylvania

 Nothing’s more Halloween appropriate than Dracula, but you probably never thought you could actually party at Dracula’s Castle.
 Well, now you can.
 Tour company G Adventures is giving you the rare opportunity to spend Halloween night in Bran Castle, Transylvania, the 14th-century castle that inspired Bram Stoker’s Dracula.
-A three-day tour and a seven-day tour are available, both including an epic Halloween celebration at Bran Castle.
-The party features a tour of the estate, as well as a “massive outdoor tent bash” with food, drinks, and dance music for costumed guests.
+The party features a tour of the estate, as well as food, drinks, and dance music for costumed guests.
 And the best part is that when you wake up hungover the next day, you don’t have to go back to reality.
-Your Halloween will continue with tours of the nearby cities of Brasov and Bucharest, and if you choose the seven-day option, Sibiu and Sighisoara as well.
-The three-day tour starts at $389 and the seven-day tour at $1,499.
+Your Halloween will continue with tours of the nearby cities of Bran and Bucharest, and if you choose the seven-day option, Sibiu and Sighișoara as well.
+The seven-day tour runs $1,499, so the scariest part about this Halloween experience might actually be the price.

 3. Prague, Czech Republic

 While Prague offers Halloween events for the whole family, including a Zombie Night Run for charity, the city really shines when it comes to 18+ nightlife.
 Bloody Sexy Halloween is the Czech Republic’s biggest Halloween party with thousands typically in attendance.
-The event runs until 6:00 AM on November 2nd through the 4th, and the winner of “best costume” will receive 20,000 CZK (about $900).
-You should also check out SaSaZu, a nightclub whose two-day Prague Halloween party on October 27th and 28th features live dancers, internationally renowned DJs, and dancing until 5:00 AM.
+The event runs until 6:00 AM on November 2-4, and the winner of “best costume” will receive about $900.
+You should also check out SaSaZu, a nightclub whose two-day Prague Halloween party on October 27 and 28 features live dancers, internationally renowned DJs, and dancing until 5:00 AM.

 4. Amsterdam, Netherlands